Showing posts with label dying. Show all posts

 "I don't know, Mom," she said.
 "I think I need to wait a while; not just for myself but out of respect for Juny."

-And so it was that we came to wait for three whole days.
+And so it was that we came to wait for . . . three . . . whole . . . days.
 When you're used to having something in your life that you can scoop up and love on a whim, there's a hole left when it's gone.
 Syd picked out a Netherland dwarf rabbit.
-So far she has yet to name him officially, but his working moniker is Prince Charming.
-He is rather dashing, so maybe that's the name she'll keep.
+So far, she has yet to name him officially, but his working moniker is Prince Charming.
+He is rather dashing, especially when we try to catch him and put him in his cage.
+So maybe that's the name she'll keep.

 So, as Prince Charming settles in, we still remember Juny.
-If I'd thought she felt well enough to listen during that drive to the vet, I'd have given her a heads up about our other "pals with paws" who'd gone before her, and some advice for when she met them at the Rainbow Bridge.
+If I'd thought she felt well enough to listen on the way to the vet, I'd have given her a heads up about our other "pals with paws" who'd gone before her, and some advice for when she met them at the Rainbow Bridge.

 I'd have said, "Bill and Clawdia are good cats, but Bill will think himself too cool to show any interest in you at first, and Clawdia gets lost easily, so don't let her wander far from the bridge.
 Thumper is the rabbit who had that unfortunate run-in with a husky, so I doubt he'll be hanging out near the dogs.
 Then again, he probably has some kind of double jeopardy protection in the afterlife and can't get hurt again, but who could blame him if he steers clear?
 And please tell him we're sorry he got stuck with such an unoriginal name, but he already had that name when we adopted him."

-Some might think it silly to take the death of a guinea pig so seriously or to write about it with such gravity.
-And to those people I say it's probably been too long since you last held such a tiny creature in your hands or heard it whistle when you walked into the room.
+Some might think it silly to take the death of a guinea pig so seriously, or to write about it with such gravity.
+To those people I say it's probably been too long since you last held such a tiny creature in your hands, or heard it whistle when you walked into the room.